LightouchDev/FlexiColorPicker/README.md

         <div id="slider-indicator"></div>
     </div>
 ```
-Recommend to place in a big wrapper and set touch-action="none", to prevent to fire default event like page scroll.
+Recommend to place in a big wrapper and set `touch-action="none"`, to prevent to fire default event like page scroll.
 ```html
     <div id="colorpicker" touch-action="none">
         <div id="picker-wrapper">